 Christmas is approaching – in the midst of the busyness and rush – can I ask you to pause for a moment, pray and ask God to put someone on your heart to bless.
 Someone to really bless.
 Extravagantly if you can.
 Create a hamper of the best food and drop it round.
 Stuff some money in an envelope and put it through their door.
 Buy that street person outside your work place lunch at Gregg’s.
 You may not actually have very much – but do what you can to be generous to someone else.

 If you cannot find anyone to be generous towards then why not make a donation to a homeless charity or take some food to your local food bank?

 If you have nothing you can offer in financial terms then why not be generous by showing mercy, forgiving someone, being kind, going the extra mile, being a friend, offering hope, providing care, being an encourager, making that call, sending that card etc. Julia regularly bakes cakes for all our neighbours.
 It has become quite a ministry.
 There are so many ways in which we can be generous.

 As this year thankfully draws to a close – let’s close it out by thinking of others and being a blessing!
 By not hesitating to be generous.

 Just think – you could end someone’s horrible year by causing them to smile again.
 By helping them realise that God has not forgotten them.
 We are after all His hands and His feet.

 This is the season of joy and goodwill to all men.
 Let’s bring some – it’s much needed!

 “A generous person will prosper; whoever refreshes others will be refreshed.”
 (Proverbs 11:25)

 So…..who are you going to be extravagantly generous towards this Christmas?

-Available at all good online bookstores and on Amazon here:
+Available at Amazon and all good online bookstores.
+Amazon links here: